 Get it recharged

-Traditional extinguishers like Amerex Fire Extinguisher are rechargeable.
+Traditional extinguishers like Amerex Fire Extinguisher (above) are rechargeable.
 This process should not take longer than 10 to 20 minutes and can commonly be done at local fire stations (for no charge) or through private service companies.

 During recharge, the extinguisher service company will completely refill the extinguisher and check to make sure it is holding the proper pressure.

 Keep in mind that it may be more cost-efficient to purchase a new extinguisher if the one you have is for household usage.
-By the time the recharge has been done, the new one could be the same price if not cheaper.
+By the time the recharge has been accomplished, the new one could be the same price if not cheaper.